brotatotes/bht-automation/bht gen 3/Acts/Chapter 2/Acts 2 29 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 16:25:28
+- Timestamp: 12-25-2023 19:34:54
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 76
+- BHT Word Count: 99
-- BHT Commentary Usage: 35.29%
+- BHT Commentary Usage: 40.68%
-- BHT Quality Score: 1.9887098701728867
+- BHT Quality Score: 2.018240213305526
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (51):
+- ChatGPT injected words (59):
-	['a', 'acknowledges', 'addresses', 'among', 'an', 'and', 'as', 'ascension', 'assurance', 'be', 'boldly', 'brother', 'by', 'cannot', 'david', 'devotion', 'filled', 'finds', 'freely', 'fulfillment', 'grave', 'himself', 'his', 'holy', 'in', 'israelite', 'its', 'jesus', 'kingly', 'line', 'man', 'of', 'patriarch', 'peter', 'progenitor', 'psalm', 'recognizing', 'respect', 'resurrection', 's', 'sees', 'sepulcher', 'speaking', 'speaks', 'spirit', 'still', 'the', 'them', 'which', 'with', 'witnessed']
+	['about', 'according', 'affirms', 'and', 'be', 'being', 'boldly', 'brother', 'buried', 'by', 'cannot', 'david', 'death', 'declares', 'despite', 'died', 'does', 'fearlessly', 'flesh', 'fulfillment', 'full', 'have', 'he', 'hesitate', 'his', 'holy', 'in', 'is', 'jesus', 'kingly', 'not', 'of', 'one', 'outpouring', 'over', 'patriarch', 'peter', 'proclaims', 'progenitor', 'prophecies', 'psalm', 'race', 'resurrection', 'show', 'since', 'speak', 'spirit', 'spoken', 'supported', 'that', 'the', 'their', 'to', 'true', 'truth', 'ultimate', 'victory', 'was', 'witnesses']
-- ChatGPT injected words (significant words only) (33):
+- ChatGPT injected words (significant words only) (35):
-	['acknowledges', 'addresses', 'ascension', 'assurance', 'boldly', 'brother', 'david', 'devotion', 'filled', 'finds', 'freely', 'fulfillment', 'grave', 'holy', 'israelite', 'jesus', 'kingly', 'line', 'man', 'patriarch', 'peter', 'progenitor', 'psalm', 'recognizing', 'respect', 'resurrection', 's', 'sees', 'sepulcher', 'speaking', 'speaks', 'spirit', 'witnessed']
+	['according', 'affirms', 'boldly', 'brother', 'buried', 'david', 'death', 'declares', 'despite', 'died', 'fearlessly', 'flesh', 'fulfillment', 'hesitate', 'holy', 'jesus', 'kingly', 'outpouring', 'patriarch', 'peter', 'proclaims', 'progenitor', 'prophecies', 'psalm', 'race', 'resurrection', 'speak', 'spirit', 'spoken', 'supported', 'true', 'truth', 'ultimate', 'victory', 'witnesses']

 ### Logs
-- Attempt 1 BHT: He implies that he would not speak with disrespect of David, for he is their brother, an Israelite.
-The title Patriarch is applied here to David as the progenitor of the kingly race.
-Peter, full of the Holy Ghost, sees in this Psalm a Holy Man, whose life of high devotion is crowned with the assurance of resurrection and admission to God's presence.
-The Psalm is affirmed to have had its fulfillment in Jesus, whose resurrection and ascension they witnessed.
-Since David is still in his grave, he cannot be speaking of himself.
-Peter freely and boldly shares these truths, recognizing the sepulcher of David among them.
-This is a new start for Peter, full of courage and boldness, as he addresses the patriarch, the founder of a family.
+- Attempt 1 BHT: Peter, full of the Holy Spirit, affirms that the prophecies of the Psalm have their ultimate fulfillment in Jesus.
+He boldly proclaims that David, the patriarch and progenitor of the kingly race, cannot be the one spoken of in the Psalm, since David died and was buried.
+Peter, supported by the witnesses of Jesus' resurrection and the outpouring of the Spirit, fearlessly declares the truth about Jesus and His victory over death.
+Despite being his brother according to the flesh, Peter does not hesitate to speak the truth and show that Jesus is the true fulfillment of the Psalm.
-- 🔄 Acts 2:29 (attempt 1, 130 words, 40.74% quotes quality score: 1.9599596548937472, V2 normalized quality score: 56.51, commentator tiers 1-3: 32.84%, 32.97%, 34.19%)
+- 🔄 Acts 2:29 (attempt 1, 99 words, 40.68% quotes quality score: 2.018240213305526, V2 normalized quality score: 58.45, commentator tiers 1-3: 29.55%, 38.83%, 31.61%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 2 BHT: Implying respect for David, Peter, as an Israelite, acknowledges him as their brother.
-The title Patriarch highlights David as the progenitor of the kingly line.
-Peter, filled with the Holy Spirit, sees in the Psalm a Holy Man whose devoted life is rewarded with resurrection and the bliss of God's presence.
-Confirming that Jesus fulfills the Psalm, witnessed by His resurrection and ascension, Peter boldly shares the truth that David, still in his grave, cannot be speaking of himself.
-Speaking with boldness and freedom, Peter addresses the patriarch, the founder of a family.
+- Attempt 2 BHT: Peter, full of the Holy Spirit, boldly proclaims that the prophecies of the Psalm find their ultimate fulfillment in Jesus.
+As the progenitor of the kingly race, David cannot be the one spoken of in the Psalm, for he died and was buried.
+Peter fearlessly shares the truth about Jesus and His victory over death, supported by the witnesses of His resurrection and the outpouring of the Spirit.
+Despite their shared heritage, Peter does not hesitate to declare Jesus as the true fulfillment of the Psalm.
-- 🔄 Acts 2:29 (attempt 2, 94 words, 32.26% quotes quality score: 1.9806803929912857, V2 normalized quality score: 57.2, commentator tiers 1-3: 31.88%, 32.9%, 35.22%)
+- 🔄 Acts 2:29 (attempt 2, 86 words, 38.89% quotes quality score: 1.9415440799300074, V2 normalized quality score: 55.9, commentator tiers 1-3: 29.18%, 39.49%, 31.33%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: Peter, an Israelite and brother, speaks with respect of David, the Patriarch and progenitor of the kingly line.
-Filled with the Holy Spirit, Peter sees in the Psalm a Holy Man's life of devotion and assurance of resurrection.
-This fulfillment is found in Jesus, witnessed by His resurrection and ascension, while David remains in his grave.
-Speaking freely, boldly, and with fullness, Peter addresses the patriarch, the founder of a family, recognizing David's sepulcher among them.
+- Attempt 3 BHT: Peter, full of the Holy Spirit, fearlessly affirms that the prophecies of the Psalm find their ultimate fulfillment in Jesus.
+He boldly proclaims that David, as the patriarch and progenitor of the kingly line, cannot be the one spoken of in the Psalm, since David died and was buried.
+With the witnesses of Jesus' resurrection and the outpouring of the Spirit, Peter courageously declares the truth about Jesus and His triumph over death.
+Despite their shared heritage, Peter does not hesitate to declare Jesus as the true fulfillment of the Psalm.
-- 🔄 Acts 2:29 (attempt 3, 78 words, 27.45% quotes quality score: 1.9656779730985119, V2 normalized quality score: 56.7, commentator tiers 1-3: 30.89%, 36.76%, 32.35%)
+- 🔄 Acts 2:29 (attempt 3, 91 words, 37.5% quotes quality score: 1.9325570111320567, V2 normalized quality score: 55.6, commentator tiers 1-3: 28.7%, 39.89%, 31.41%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: Peter, an Israelite and brother, speaks with respect of David, the Patriarch and progenitor of the kingly line.
-Filled with the Holy Spirit, Peter sees in the Psalm a Holy Man's life of devotion and assurance of resurrection.
-This fulfillment is found in Jesus, witnessed by His resurrection and ascension, while David remains in his grave.
-Peter boldly and freely addresses the patriarch, recognizing David's sepulcher among them as he speaks with fullness and without reserve.
+- Attempt 4 BHT: Full of the Holy Spirit, Peter boldly shares that the prophecies of the Psalm find their ultimate fulfillment in Jesus.
+David, as the patriarch and progenitor of the kingly line, cannot be the one spoken of, since he died and was buried.
+Supported by witnesses of Jesus' resurrection and the outpouring of the Spirit, Peter confidently declares the truth about Jesus and His victory over death.
+Despite their shared heritage, Peter fearlessly proclaims Jesus as the true fulfillment of the Psalm.
-- 🔄 Acts 2:29 (attempt 4, 78 words, 32.69% quotes quality score: 1.979370601582568, V2 normalized quality score: 57.16, commentator tiers 1-3: 31.13%, 36.27%, 32.6%)
+- 🔄 Acts 2:29 (attempt 4, 81 words, 34.62% quotes quality score: 1.9245280107928842, V2 normalized quality score: 55.33, commentator tiers 1-3: 28.17%, 39.46%, 32.37%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: Peter, as an Israelite and brother, speaks with respect and acknowledges David as the Patriarch, the progenitor of the kingly line.
-Filled with the Holy Spirit, Peter sees in the Psalm a Holy Man's devotion and assurance of resurrection, which finds its fulfillment in Jesus, witnessed by His resurrection and ascension.
-David, still in his grave, cannot be speaking of himself.
-Speaking freely and boldly, Peter addresses the patriarch, recognizing David's sepulcher among them.
+- Attempt 5 BHT: Full of the Holy Spirit, Peter boldly declares that the prophecies of the Psalm find their ultimate fulfillment in Jesus.
+David, as the patriarch and progenitor of the kingly line, cannot be the one referred to, as he died and his tomb remains.
+With the witnesses of Jesus' resurrection and the outpouring of the Spirit, Peter confidently proclaims the truth about Jesus and His triumph over death.
+Despite their shared heritage, Peter fearlessly presents Jesus as the true fulfillment of the Psalm.
-- 🔄 Acts 2:29 (attempt 5, 76 words, 35.29% quotes quality score: 1.9887098701728867, V2 normalized quality score: 57.47, commentator tiers 1-3: 31.62%, 34.97%, 33.42%)
+- 🔄 Acts 2:29 (attempt 5, 82 words, 33.33% quotes quality score: 1.9185064387158401, V2 normalized quality score: 55.13, commentator tiers 1-3: 27.08%, 39.54%, 33.38%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Acts 2:29 bht prompt v0.8 (76 words, 35.29% quotes)
+- ✅ Acts 2:29 bht prompt v0.8 (99 words, 40.68% quotes)
-- quality score: 1.9887098701728867, V2 normalized quality score: 57.47, commentator tiers 1-3: 31.62%, 34.97%, 33.42%)
+- quality score: 2.018240213305526, V2 normalized quality score: 58.45, commentator tiers 1-3: 29.55%, 38.83%, 31.61%)